Superboy: Meeting Lex Luthor

-Superboy becomes Superman
+Becoming Superman

 Shortly after his graduation from high school, Superboy takes his adoptive parents on a holiday in the Caribbean where they contract a rare tropical disease.
-Though Superboy tries valiantly to save Martha and Jonathan, nothing cures their illness.
-With Clark by her side, Martha passes away.
-Just before he dies, Jonathan makes Clark promise to use his powers only for good.
-In mourning, Clark buries his parents.
+Though Superboy tries valiantly to save Martha and Jonathan, nothing can cure their illness and they ultimately die.
+Before he dies, Jonathan makes Clark promise to use his powers only for good.
 Shortly thereafter, Superboy leaves Smallville, though not before throwing the townsfolk a giant farewell party that he tops off with a giant cake.
 Separately, Clark departs for Metropolis to attend Metropolis University.

 In Metropolis, Clark readily befriends the students who share his dorm suite, Tommy Lee, Dave Hammond and the alcoholic Ducky Ginsberg.
 Superboy soon reveals himself as the new guardian of Metropolis, ending a national guessing game about which city Superboy would call his new home.
 For Clark's first two years at Metropolis University, Lana is also a classmate, before she transfers to Hudson University.

 In his junior year, Superboy again feels helpless when he is not present to stop an automobile accident involving Ducky, caused by his own drunk driving.
 Ducky is paralyzed for life and thereafter uses a wheelchair.
 Ducky's place in the dorm is taken by Billy Kramer, a Smallville boy whom Clark befriends and decides to trust with his secret.
 Much as Superman would later do for Jimmy Olsen, Superboy gives Billy a supersonic whistle that he can use to call Superboy for help when needed.
 While he is befriending Billy, Clark becomes romantically involved with a wheelchair-using student named Lori Lemaris.
 He eventually proposes to her, but Lori reveals she already learned his identity telepathically.
 She rejects his proposal because she is a mermaid from Atlantis.

 Trapped in a burning building while attempting to save a life, Billy uses his supersonic whistle to call Superboy, but Superboy, preoccupied with saving a thousand people on a Pacific island from a tsunami, is unable to reach him in time.
 Upset by his inability to save his parents and friends, Superboy exiles himself until, three months later, Perry White, using Billy's whistle, calls him back into action to battle Lex Luthor.
 After defeating Luthor, Clark makes peace with his limitations and returns to Metropolis for his final year of college.
 Now 21, Kal-El starts calling himself Superman, 13 years after his debut as Superboy.